 Dinner and Trivia!

-Enjoy dinner with fellow Farmers Union members in the beautiful Hotel Albuquerque Fireplace Room while NFU staff test your knowledge with a good old fashioned game of trivia.
+Enjoy dinner with fellow Farmers Union members while NFU staff test your knowledge with a good old fashioned game of trivia.

 Tuesday, November 14